BruceEckel/ZioBook/Running.md

 The reason we have the `delay` directive in zio-direct is to indicate that this code will be evaluated by the interpreter.

+The interpreter is responsible for deciding when to context-switch between tasks, and is able to do this because it understands the ZIO code that it's executing.

 Here's a basic example that shows a ZIO being executed by the interpreter: